-Clause 5-10, Inspection of Professional Service
+Clause 5-10, Inspection of Professional Services

-As prescribed in § 520.75(e), include this clause in Section E.
+Include the following clause as prescribed in § 520.75(e).

-Inspection of Professional Service (JAN 2003)
+Inspection of Professional Services (SEP 2010)

 - (a) The contracting officer may, at any time or place, inspect the services performed and the products delivered, including documents and reports.
 The contracting officer may reject any products or services that do not meet the highest standards of professionalism, no matter what type of contract is employed, and in addition to any specific standards of quality set out in this agreement.
 No payment will be due for any products or services rejected under this clause. - (b) Acceptance of any product or service does not relieve the contractor of the duties imposed by contractor's code of professional ethics.
 The contractor remains liable for the period allowed under federal law for claims by the United States, for any errors or omissions occurring during performance.
 All partners or principals agree that they will be jointly and severably liable for such errors and omissions.